sequenceiq/docker-cloudbreak/README.md

 ./start_cloudbreak.sh
 ```

-This will drive you through setting up the required environment variables and starts the configured cloudbreak application.
+This will drive you through setting up the required environment variables and starts the configured Cloudbreak application.
 It also registers a user based on the information provided.
 At this point you'll havea fully functional CLoudbreak instance running on your host machine; you can start using it by accessing its  REST interface.

+### Using Cloudbreak CLI

-However after the registration confirmation you can start a cloudbreak shell in a docker container by running the script:
+After the registration confirmation you can start a Cloudbreak shell in a docker container by running the script:

 ```
 ./start_cli.sh
 ```

+### Using Cloudbreak CLI

-If you'd like to use the cloudbreak UI instead of the CLI, you'll need to start the application from your host machine (localhost).
+If you'd like to use the Cloudbreak UI instead of the CLI, you'll need to start the UI application from your host machine (localhost).
 Please note that the UI app can only be run from the (local)host machine!

 To run UI app from localhost: